 The film, one of my favorite Bergman’s works, should be subjected to repeat viewing as it’s rich and dense and truly gripping.

 Th film is one of a piece, a work of art in which the visual style is inseparable from the text and its meaning.
 The images that inform the story are so striking and poignant that’s possible to watch the film without even listening to the dialogue.
-The visuals, which represent the height of Sven Nykvist’s distinguished career, offer a deep view of the relationships among the three sisters and their servant.

 One image is particularly haunting, showing Agnes, dying of cancer, in the arms of her loyal servant Anna, conveying pain and suffering in a way that no words can do.

-Like Persona, Bergman’s masterpiece starring Liv Ullmann and Bibi Andersen, Cries and Whispers relies on a recurrent motif of a human face split into two, suggesting the notions of divided personalities, hidden dimensions, and the inevitable tesnions between personal and public selves.
+Like Persona, Bergman’s masterpiece starring Liv Ullmann and Bibi Andersen, Cries and Whispers relies on a recurrent motif of a human face split into two, suggesting the notions of divided personalities, hidden dimensions, and the inevitable tesnions between their personal and public selves.

 Cast